 ⇓ Article continues below ⇓

 Arabacioglu says that he enjoys introducing barflies to the different types of rum, mentioning bottles from as far as Guatemala and the West Indies.
 Among some of the bar’s most popular rum cocktails include a Campari punch, a spin on a traditional rum runner, and a ginger-basil mojito muddled with lime juice, basil leaves, and evaporated cane sugar.
-In honor of National Rum Day on Wednesday, August 16, the bar will be offering half-off all rum drinks all day long.

 “There are a lot of rums that need to be explored,” Arabacioglu says.
 “Like whiskey, there are many varieties that are so smooth and beautiful, but not a lot of people know about.
 It’s very underappreciated.”